tmpfs/mdp/README.md

 Use this program if you:

 1. Wish to concatenate multiple markdown documents into a single file.
+2. Would like to generate a table of contents for markdown document(s).
-2. Are annoyed that relative links in your readme documents are broken when displayed on the [npm](http://npmjs.org) website.
+3. Are annoyed that relative links in your readme documents are broken when displayed on the [npm](http://npmjs.org) website.

 This program was built using the [command](https://github.com/freeformsystems/cli-command) module: